ridinCLIgun

 Catch before you crash

-The local warning engine runs before execution — no round-trip, no delay.
+The local information and warning engine runs before execution — no round-trip, no delay.
 The dangerous command never leaves your input line.

 Stay in control

 This is not an auto-corrector.
 It does not modify, block, or rewrite your commands.
 It informs.
 You decide.
+You are in control.
 Guardrails, not handcuffs.

 Office chaos with dangerous commands everywhere — one developer stays calm with ridinCLIgun